danielbicho/MyNotebooks/README.md

-Repository to host my daily 'orphan' notebooks, that do not fit at any repository project, so they need a home to be shared
+Repository to host my daily 'orphan' notebooks and code, that do not fit at any repository project, so they need a home